AMJ-Tech-1/CSV-Getter-Examples/README.md

 - **Features**: Responsive card layout, image integration, auto-generated content based on endpoint data.
 - **Use case**: Team bios, product summaries, service highlights, event previews.

+### 4. SearchItems

+This component allows you to search the data returned from your endpoint and renders individual cards with the json objects that match the search query.
+Each card displays the full object and searches keys and values, making it a flexible solution for querying.

+- **Features**: Responsive card layout, single image integration, returns all content from the object that matches.
+- **Use case**: Searching large datasets, displaying data, displaying single images.

+### 4. Table

+This component renders a dynamic table, populated by the data in your CSV Getter endpoint.
+The table can be queried with a search bar, while also filtered by count.
+The result is a powerfull tool for querying and displaying all data.
+Not suitable for use with image data.

+- **Features**: Displays all data, offers search and limit functionality, ability to order individual columns.
+- **Use case**: When all data is required, when basic ordering and filtering can be useful, searching and comparing data.

 ## Installation and Usage

 1. **Add Your CSV Getter Endpoint**: Each component includes an API URL variable where you should input your CSV Getter endpoint URL.
 Replace the sample URLs with your specific endpoint.